 12 - ‘Prometheus’ - Fifield attacks

 After Sean Harris’ Fifield gets stranded inside the alien ship, he’s attacked by weird snake-creatures and gets infected.
 He wreaks his revenge on the shipmates that left him behind by returning to the Prometheus as a hideously mutated beast, killing the crew left, right and centre, before getting run over by a surface vehicle.
-Sh*t just got very real.
+Sh*t just got real.

 11 - ‘Aliens’ - Game over, man